craigpastro/todoapp/README.md

 make run-postgres
 ```

-You may need the appropriate storage running.
+You will need the appropriate storage running.
 If you want to use a container for this purpose you can
 ```
 docker compose up STORAGE_TYPE -d
 ```